The Pioneer Graveyard: A Brief History

 Limestone was a thriving settlement at the turn of the 19th century.
 Its trustees had petitioned Virginia for a town at Limestone Creek in 1787, and certainly burials were taking place contemporaneously.
 Burials at the graveyard began at least as early as 1800.
 The trustees of Maysville recognized the need and on February 28, 1804, for four pounds and three shillings, gave to the people of Maysville lots 47 and 66, half an acre a piece, to be used as graveyard.
 The town’s trustees were Jacob Boone, William Byers, George Mitchell, Charles Gallagher, Joseph B. Liebert, and John Armstrong.

-The graveyard is located directly behind the Kentucky Gateway Museum Center.
-Follow the narrow path between KYGMC and Phillips Folly!
+The Pioneer Graveyard is located directly behind the Kentucky Gateway Museum Center.
+Follow the narrow path between KYGMC and Phillips’ Folly!

 Graveyard Epitaphs